Artificial Intelligence Glossary

 GPT (Generative Pre-trained Transformer)

-A family of large language models that generate human-like text based on input prompts.
+A family of large language models that generate human-like text from prompts, powering chatbots, content creation, and code generation tools.

 GPT-4

-OpenAI's most capable large language model, powering ChatGPT Plus and enterprise AI applications.
+OpenAI's most capable large language model that powers ChatGPT Plus and enterprise AI applications with advanced reasoning and multimodal capabilities.

 GPT-4o

-OpenAI's optimized multimodal model offering GPT-4 intelligence at faster speeds and lower costs.
+OpenAI's optimized multimodal model offering GPT-4 intelligence at faster speeds and lower costs, enabling real-time AI applications.

 Gemini

-Google's family of multimodal AI models powering Bard, Search, and Google Cloud AI services.
+Google's family of multimodal AI models powering Bard, Search, and Google Cloud AI services, enabling text, image, and code understanding.

 Generative AI Marketing

-Applying generative AI models to create marketing content, visuals, and campaigns at scale.
+Applying generative AI models to create marketing content, visuals, and campaigns at scale, enabling personalized messaging and rapid content production.

 Generative Engine Optimization (GEO)